Euro zone bond yields tread water as bank worries cool

 By Harry Robertson

-LONDON, March 29 (Reuters) - Euro zone government bond yields were little changed on Wednesday, after two days of increases, as worries about the health of the global banking system continued to recede.
+LONDON, March 29 (Reuters) - Euro zone government bond yields held steady on Wednesday, after two days of increases, as worries about the health of the global banking system continued to recede.

 Yields, which move inversely to prices, tumbled earlier this month when U.S. lender Silicon Valley Bank collapsed and UBS bought troubled rival Credit Suisse in an emergency deal.